-Connect water supply to the water regulator valve on condenser water inlet connection (bottom connection on condenser).
+Note: Water regulator valve is not installed on condenser when shipped from the factory.
+Installed water regulator valve on condenser water inlet connection (bottom connection on condenser).
 Connect the condenser water out line to the top connection on the condenser.